Come Fly with Me

 Nyctosaurus gracilis

-Extreme Y- or T-shaped bony crest, larger than the skull itself.44
+Extreme Y- or T-shaped bony crest, larger than the skull itself.44: Go to reference 44 at the end of the page

 Illustration of three brightly colored Tupuxuara pterosaurs flying in a blue sky, each with large, ornate head crests and patterned wings, with green vegetation below